hashicorp/vagrant/docs/vagrantfile.md

 {% endhighlight %}

-`config.vm.box_ovf` tells Vagrant and consequently the [virtualbox](http://github.com/mitchellh/virtualbox) gem which file in the ~/.vagrant/boxes/[configured box]/ directory should be used when importing the configured box for duplication. (see `config.vm.box`).
+`config.vm.box_ovf` tells Vagrant and consequently the [virtualbox](http://github.com/mitchellh/virtualbox) gem which file in the `~/.vagrant/boxes/{configured box}/` directory should be used when importing the configured box for duplication. (see `config.vm.box`).
 This setting is only really important for those creating boxes for distribution as this configuration should be included in the packaged Vagrantfile.

 `config.vm.base_mac` configures the mac address that the vm will use when built.
-Because Vagrant duplicates virtual machines and updating operating system configuration to accomodate changing mac addresses is non standard across operating systems it must force a predetermined mac address at vm creation.
+Because Vagrant duplicates virtual machines and updating operating system configuration to accommodate changing mac addresses is non standard across operating systems it must force a predetermined mac address at vm creation.
+This setting is also only useful for those creating boxes for distribution.

 `config.vm.project_directory` tells vagrant where to mount the current project directory as a shared folder withing the new virtual machine's file system.